miroamir/AI-email-automation/README.md

-# AutoMiro: AI Recruitment Email Automation 💼📧
+# AI Recruitment Email Automation 💼📧

-This is a custom AI-powered recruitment outreach tool — built as one of many automation services under the **AutoMiro** platform.
+This is a custom AI-powered recruitment outreach tool — built as one of many automation services under the **MiroMate** platform.

 It uses GPT-4 to write highly personalized emails and sends them via Gmail SMTP — removing all manual effort for recruiters and helping them get faster replies, better candidates, and more placements.